oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Upon receiving an SD-JWT, either directly or as a component of an SD-JWT+KB, a Holder or a Verifier needs to ensure that:

- * the Issuer-signed JWT is valid, i.e., it is signed by the Issuer and the signature is valid, and
+ * the Issuer-signed JWT is valid, i.e., it is signed by the Issuer, the signature is valid, it is not expired, it is not suspended or revoked, etc., and
  * all Disclosures are valid and correspond to a respective digest value in the Issuer-signed JWT (directly in the payload or recursively included in the contents of other Disclosures).

 The Holder or the Verifier MUST perform the following (or equivalent) steps when receiving